Oral-History:Jill Tietjen, Kristy Schloss, and Sandra Scanlon

 Sandra Scanlon is the president and principle electrical engineer of Scanlon Szynskie Group, Inc., an architecture and planning firm.
 She worked in industry for nearly 20 years before founding her own company.
 She is highly active in a number of professional and community organizations.
 She is a Fellow of the Society of Women Engineers, and recipient of the Society's Distinguished New Engineer and Entrepreneur awards.

-Tietjen, Schloss, and Scanlon describe the different paths they took to engineering during their interview.
+During this interview, Tietjen, Schloss, and Scanlon describe the different paths they took to engineering.
 They share stories about their experiences as one of the few women in the college classes and in their companies.
 They discuss the reasons they became entrepreneurs, and particularly they freedom they enjoy as business owners to pursue professional and personal activities meaningful to them.
 They also discuss the importance of outreach and mentoring, both to help society understand what engineering is and to ensure that aspiring engineers persist in the field.

 About the Interview